eclipse-archived/ceylon-lang.org/documentation/1.0/reference/annotation/formal.md

 ## Description

-Methods, attributes, member classes and member interfaces may be annotated `formal`.
+Methods, attributes, and member classes may be annotated `formal`.

-Because a member that is refinable must be visible outside the scope of the type its defined in a `default` member is necessarily `shared`.
+Because a member that is refinable must be visible outside the scope of the type it's defined in, a `default` member is necessarily `shared`.

 Only `abstract` classes and interfaces are permitted to have `formal` members.